-Roy is a Principal within Rocky Mountain Institute’s Buildings Practice.
-Roy Torbert specializes in integrated energy planning, project cost analyses, and renewable and efficiency finance to expand and accelerate the transition to a global clean energy economy.
-Roy manages the joint RMI-CWR team helping Caribbean islands reduce their dependence on costly fossil fuels, and currently assists the governments and utilities of Aruba and Saint Lucia.
+Roy is a Principal on the Islands Energy Program specializing in integrated energy planning, project cost analyses, and renewable and efficiency finance to expand and accelerate the transition to a global clean energy economy.
+Roy manages the Islands team helping the governments and utilities of Caribbean islands reduce their dependence on imported fossil fuels.
 He has worked with leading universities (including Arizona State University) and global multinationals (including McDonald’s Corporation) to analyze net-zero opportunities and deliver roadmaps to reaching carbon reduction goals.
-Roy’s research efforts include exploring ways to reduce the soft costs of solar (specifically financing costs), valuing all the benefits of a highly efficient building, and he previously assisted on analysis for RMI’s Reinventing Fire initiative and book.
+Roy’s research efforts include exploring ways to reduce the soft costs of solar (specifically financing costs), valuing all the benefits of a highly efficient building, and assisting on analysis for RMI’s Reinventing Fire initiative and book.

 Prior to RMI, Roy was a consultant with Booz Allen Hamilton in Washington D.C., working on software implementation and strategic management projects for the Army.
 With Booz Allen, Roy also implemented and managed a procurement-focused software system for a Department of Defense client.

-In 2008, Roy interned with the US Mission to NATO in Brussels and was responsible for armaments issues.
+In 2008, Roy interned with the U.S. Mission to NATO in Brussels and was responsible for armaments issues.
 In 2007, Roy interned with G.E. in Dubai in the Infrastructure division and worked on renewable energy, environmental regulations, and governmental policy.
 He has expertise collaborating with regulators, policymakers, and private industry in the United Arab Emirates and Belgium.
-He graduated from the College of William and Mary with a degree in International Relations and Business Finance.
 He has been trained in project management, software implementation, and data analysis.